dockstore/dockstore/README.md

 ### View Swagger UI

+The Swagger UI is reachable while the Dockstore webservice is running.
+This allows you to explore available web resources.

 1. Browse to [http://localhost:8080/static/swagger-ui/index.html](http://localhost:8080/static/swagger-ui/index.html)

 ### Demo Integration with Github.com

+Setup your copy of Dockstore as a third-party application able to communicate with GitHub on behalf of a GitHub user.

 1. Setup a new OAuth application at [Register a new OAuth application](https://github.com/settings/applications/new)
 2. Browse to [http://localhost:8080/integration.github.com](http://localhost:8080/integration.github.com)